JRodriguez012/IT1025/Lab5/readme.md

 ### Networking Hardware
 #### Switch vs. Hub
+A hub connects devices together on an internal network by accepting ethernet connections from those devices through its ports.
+A hub only knows whether a device is connected to it, it does not know to which device data is supposed to be sent.
+When data arrives to one of the hub's ports, that data is copied to all of its other ports.
+A switch is like a hub in that it connects devices on an internal network through ethernet connections.
+Unlike a hub, a switch stores physical addresses (MAC address) of the devices connected to it.
+When a switch receives data, it can direct that data to the intended destination port.
+Switches are preferred to hubs because they reduce unnecessary traffic on the network.

 #### Router vs. Switch and Hub
+Switches and hubs are used to exchange data within a local area network.
+They cannot be used to exchange data outside of their own network because they are not capable of reading IP addresses.
+The benefit of routers over hubs and switches is its ability to connect networks.
+A router routes data from one network to another based on their IP address.
+When a router receives a data packet, the router inspects the data's IP address and determines if the packet was meant for its own network or another network.
+If the data was meant for its own network it receives it.
+If the data was not meant for its own network it sends the data off to another network.
 ### Network Topologies
 #### Single point of Failure
 #### Infrastrucutre vs. Wireless Mesh